Priyanshu-Priya/iBlog/README.md

 # iBlog
 This is a Static Templete Website Created By Coding In HTML,CSS,and JS just for Practice.
-Its Purpose is to teach Coding and Photography.
-This is Semi developled Coded Blog Website
+This is Semi developled Coded Blog Website.
 Click on the Link Below to See it https://priyanshu-priya.github.io/iBlog/